minprog/app-studio/40 Problem Sets 2/40 Mad Libs/10 Assignment.md

 Your task is to build an app according to the description above.
 On top of that, there are some specific requirements to take into account:

-- Your app should choose one of the five provided text files at random.
-The text file represents placeholders as tokens that start and end with `<` `>` brackets, like `<adjective>` or `<proper-noun>`.

-- The placeholders must be presented to the user as an on-screen list, where they can choose on of the items and fill in a word.
-This list should get its data from a separate class.
+- Your app should provide a choice to the user to start with one of five stories, using a standard list control.
+Every time the list is presented, the options should be randomized.

 - Your app should be built using the `Story` class, which you will pass a reference to the file that you open in a controller.